How do I apply?

-International students must complete at least three upper division science courses from four-year colleges or universities in the U.S. (rather than a community colleges), achieving letter grades of A. These courses traditionally are numbered in the 300s or 400s.
+International students must complete at least three upper division science courses from four-year colleges or universities in the U.S. (rather than a community college), achieving letter grades of A prior to application.
+These courses traditionally are numbered in the 300s or 400s.

 The Union College PA Program requires 480 hours of direct patient care experience, obtained through work or volunteering rather than as a student in training.
 International applicants must have gotten these hours in direct patient care in an American medical care system in the U.S.